 The construction techniques we use give greater longevity and therefore eliminate the need to replace the boat every year or two.
 We believe that our construction techniques are as advanced as allowed by the rules.

 The building process also involves a considerable amount of custom workmanship.
 We concentrate on building fewer boats but of a very high quality.
 We have placed the greatest importance on workmanship, care and attention to detail.

 In 1963, French architect Andre Cornu designed the two-handed centerboard boat as a modern high performance fiberglass planing dinghy which could be sailed by anyone.
 And the craft so influenced European sailing that the 470 is directly credited with drawing new sailors to the sport during the 1960s and '70s.

-An Olympic class boat since 1976, 470s are sailed today for both family recreation and superior competition by more than 30,000 sailors in 42 countries worldwide.
-The 470 is so popular that its annual World Cup event is considered one of sailing's major international regattas attended by sailors and spectators from around the world.
+The 470 has been an Olympic class boat since 1976.
+It is sailed today for both family recreation and superior competition by more than 30,000 sailors in 42 countries worldwide.

 In 1988, women officially entered Olympic sailing competition with the first-ever 470 Women's event.
 This boat is especially well-suited to women's competition because of its light weight, maneuverability and light crew weight requirement.

 Click here to view more information on the history of the 470.

 Yes.
 Nearly all 470 are customised to suit your own preferences.